-1. An in-depth analytical study to identify the causal factors for weak forest sector governance, law enforcement and policy implementation and possible actions to address these.

-- 2. A study on the drivers of deforestation and forest degradation in Churia and in the High Mountain physiographic regions. - 3.
+- 1. An in-depth analytical study to identify the causal factors for weak forest sector governance, law enforcement and policy implementation and possible actions to address these. - 2.
+A study on the drivers of deforestation and forest degradation in Terai, Churia and in the High Mountain physiographic regions. - 3.
 A study on the value-chain of forest products (timber and a few key NTFPs) and the effects and consequences of weak governance, administrative controls on pricing and marketing e.g. involvement of parastatals; royalties; administrative hurdles etc. - 4.
 A study on the existing and potential supply and demand situation for forest products in different regions - 5.
-A study on the effect of climate change and invasive species on forest degradation.
+A study to develop coordination mechanisms amongst the Government Departments and between the government department and other stakeholders.